Icinga/icinga2/doc/11-icinga2-client.md

 ![Icinga 2 Windows Setup](images/icinga2-client/icinga2_windows_setup_wizard_04.png)

-If you have chosen to install/update the NSClient++ package the Icinga 2 setup wizard will ask you to do so.
+If you have chosen to install/update the NSClient++ package, the Icinga 2 setup wizard will ask you to do so.

 ![Icinga 2 Windows Setup](images/icinga2-client/icinga2_windows_setup_wizard_05.png)